 What would you say is the true essence of a luxury brand?

-To me, luxury is a product or a human experience that is both beautiful and rare, where artistry and attention to detail meet.
-The “aura” that is created from a combination of scarcity and uniqueness, craftsmanship, outstanding design and innovation, excellent quality and aesthetics, poly-sensuality, ancestral heritage, performance, exceptional service and timelessness.
+To me, luxury is a product or a human experience that is both beautiful and rare, where artistry and attention to detail meet – the “aura” that is created from a combination of uniqueness, craftsmanship, outstanding design and innovation.

 The concept of luxury is changing because our society, cultural norms and expectations are evolving more quickly than in the past.
 It is a much wider concept and not easy to define.
 While luxury once meant the most expensive or most well-known product, today it is about creating an experience to remember, focused on quality, value and the theatre of shopping.

 New luxury taps into customer emotions, personal preferences and connections – that emotional connection with the consumer.
 People want to feel that they are getting something special that not everyone has.
-They care about craftsmanship.
-A product is luxurious when it’s handmade, tailored for a few.
-There has to be an intrinsic value to the product, an individuality, something that fosters a special place in the customer’s heart, because then they are willing to pay for it.
-Products must become part of memories.
-The value comes not just from the brand name or logo, but what that product represents – whether that’s heritage, craftsmanship, exclusivity, authenticity or the way it makes you feel.
+A product is luxurious when it’s handmade, tailored for a few and has a clear intrinsic value.
+The value comes not just from the brand name or logo, but what that product represents – whether that’s heritage, craftsmanship, exclusivity, or authenticity.